hayan5644/discord-nitro-tool-/README.md

 6. Paste the image links into the `links.txt` file, each on a new line.
 7. Save the `links.txt` file.
 8. Run the `STICKER GENERATOR` file.
-9. Your newly added stickers will appear in the tool (note: you may need to restart your computer to see them, but efforts are underway to address this issue).
+9. Your newly added stickers will appear in the tool after closing it and repressing the shortcut again

 Please note that the usage of this tool may not be in compliance with Discord's terms of service.
 Use it responsibly and at your own risk.